vrockai/pipeline-test/docs/content.md

 ---

-## The lung microbiota in children with cystic fibrosis captured by induced sputum sampling
+## The lung microbiota in children with cystic fibrosis captured by induced sputum sampling.
+ 26.01.2022, _R Weiser, J Oakley, K Ronchetti, JD Tame, S Hoehn, TP Jurkowski, E Mahenthiralingam, JT Forton_

+Spatial topography of the cystic fibrosis (CF) lung microbiota is poorly understood in childhood.
+How best to sample the respiratory tract in children for microbiota analysis, and the utility of microbiota profiling in clinical management of early infection remains unclear.
+By comparison with bronchoalveolar lavage (BAL), we assessed the ability of induced sputum (IS) sampling to characterise the lower airway microbiota.

 [Source](https://doi.org/10.1016/j.jcf.2022.01.006)

+10.1016/j.jcf.2022.01.006

 ---